red-kite-solutions/stalker/docs/docs/advanced/architecture.md

 > The database is accessible from outside the cluster for debugging and development purposes.
 A production deployment **should not** allow
 > connectivity.
 The same goes for the cron service on ingress 3000.

-> To avoid a conflict with the flow manager, in dev, the cron service is exposed on `127.0.0.1:3001`.
+> To avoid a conflict with the jobs manager, in dev, the cron service is exposed on `127.0.0.1:3001`.